aplteam/Tatin/docs/SemanticVersioning.md

 Therefore `1.2.3.4` is valid, with 4 being the build number. `1.2.3-beta-1.4` is valid, with 4 being the build number. `1.2.3-beta-1` is valid, no build number. `1.2.3-beta-1.abc` is _invalid_.

 The Semantic Versioning rules lay out when exactly which part of the version number may or must be bumped.
-They also define which parts are considered when establishing preferences: build numbers are always ignored.
+They also define which parts are considered when establishing precedence: build numbers are always ignored.

 ## Terminology and versioning Rules